hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 * Azure Disk Storage
 * iSCSI

+##### Unsupported Mounted Disk Types

 The follow are **not supported** mounted disk types:
 * NFS
 * SMB/CIFS

-The reason for supporting only some types of mounted disk is to provide relability and performance guarantees required to store and retrieve the data PTFE utilizes.
+The supported mounted disk types provide the necessary reliability and performance for data storage and retrieval in PTFE.

-If the type of mounted disk you wish to use is not here, please contact your HashiCorp representative to get clarification on if that type is supported.
+If the type of mounted disk you wish to use is not listed, please contact your HashiCorp representative to get clarification on whether that type is supported.

 #### External Vault Option